aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 ### Guest and incomplete consumption

-Guest and incomplete users also consume profile previews.
+Guest and incomplete users consume profile previews from the Guest Preview Pool.

+Each shown Guest Preview creates permanent consumption with reason `preview`.

+Consumed Guest Preview targets must not be shown again to the same viewer.

-Their permanent preview counter is shared by Telegram identity/user.
+Guest and incomplete users share the same permanent preview counter tied to Telegram identity/user.

+Guest and incomplete preview consumption does not require normal Explore filters or reciprocal gender compatibility.

 ### No results